 In the Yard

-(Keep in mind that some states have restrictions around harvesting rainwater – be sure to check to see what your state allows.)
-Better yet, professional car washes are required to drain their used water into the sewage system so that no toxic runoff goes directly into the watershed.
+(Remember that some states have restrictions on harvesting rainwater—be sure to check to see what your state allows.)
+Professional car washes must drain their used water into the sewage system so that no toxic runoff goes directly into the watershed.

 A sprinkler uses over one thousand gallons of water every hour, and most people use sprinklers multiple times per week.
 That adds up!

-13) Instead of playing with water guns or water balloons, go to the community pool to cool off in the summer.
+13. In the summer, go to the community pool to cool off instead of playing with water guns or water balloons.
 And remember that in many places, having your private pool is just a status symbol: don’t get one just for aesthetics or to fulfill expectations.

 Don’t install a private pool if you know you won’t use it well.

-14) Keep track of your lawn irrigation costs by using the calculator at the bottom of this page.
+14. Use the calculator at the bottom of this page to track your lawn irrigation costs.
 Check the weather before you water your plants and lawn.
 The rain might do it for you!
-And make sure not to use a fertilizer that includes phosphorus, as it pollutes groundwater.
+Please do not use fertilizer containing phosphorus, as it pollutes groundwater.

 15) Think twice before water pressure washing your sidewalk, deck, or house.
 If it’s necessary, skip the chemical-based detergents.
 Use a green detergent, vinegar-based cleaning solution, or citrus oil instead of harmful chemicals that pollute the watershed.
 (Citrus oil doubles as a natural insect repellent, too!)